 Skip to main content

 • Your code stays where you choose.
-With a self-hosted runner, source code and source control management (SCM) credentials never leave your infrastructure.
+With a self-hosted runner, source code and SCM credentials never leave your infrastructure.
 With Ona Cloud, code runs on Ona-managed infrastructure separate from the management plane.

 • Authentication is per-user.
 Each developer authorizes their own access via OAuth or a Personal Access Token (PAT).
 Ona uses these credentials to clone repos and push changes on behalf of that user.